Weighted vs. Unweighted GPA: Know The Difference

 High schools mostly use weighted GPAs to represent students' academic achievements.
 Weighted GPA considers course difficulty rather than giving the same letter grade to GPA conversion.

-Generally, GPA is calculated on an unweighted scale.
-Unweighted GPA is measured on a scale of 0 to 4.0.
+Generally, GPA gets calculated on an unweighted scale.
+Unweighted GPAs get measured on a scale of 0 to 4.0.
 It doesn't take the difficulty of a student's coursework into account.
 An unweighted GPA represents an A as a 4.0 whether earned in an honors class, AP class, or lower-level class.

-Unweighted and weighted GPAs are calculated differently.
+Unweighted and weighted GPAs get calculated differently.
 Let us look into the details of how to calculate both GPA types.